denimandsteel/gardensketch/README.md

 Garden Sketch
 ==============

-The Garden Sketch project includes and modifies some aspects of Inkpad to create a foundation for drawing with a controlled set of vector shapes, rather than a full-fledged vector editing application.
+The Garden Sketch project includes and modifies some aspects of Inkpad to create a foundation for drawing with a controlled set of vector shapes, rather than a full-fledged vector editing application (see 'Modified-InkPad-Files.txt').

 Garden Sketch requires iOS 7.1 or higher.